New Zealand women's national football team

-The New Zealand women's national football team, nicknamed the Football Ferns, is governed by New Zealand Football (NZF).
-The New Zealand national team qualified for the 2007 FIFA Women's World Cup, held in China in September 2007, sending the team to their first World Cup in 16 years, and the second since their 1975 debut in international competition.
-New Zealand will co-host the 2023 FIFA Women's World Cup alongside Australia, the Football Ferns automatically qualified as co-host.
+The New Zealand women's national football team represents New Zealand in international football competitions, and is governed by New Zealand Football (NZF).
+They are nicknamed the Football Ferns.

+The New Zealand national team has taken part in the FIFA Women's World Cup six times, making their debut in 1991.
+New Zealand co-hosted the 2023 World Cup alongside Australia.
+They have failed to go past the group stage in all occasions.

 History

 The New Zealand Women's Soccer Association was founded in 1975.
 By invitation, the team took part in the Asian Women's Championship in 1975 and won the championship.
 They have since then played in the Oceanic Championship.

-As Australia left OFC, New Zealand had no serious and competitive Rivals in Oceania, which made it easier New Zealand's qualifications to World Cup and Olimpic Tournament, having contested every edition of both tournaments since 2007.
+As Australia left the OFC, New Zealand had no serious and competitive rivals in Oceania.
+This made New Zealand's qualification to the World Cup and Olympics easier having contested every edition of both tournaments since 2007.